knowit/snappysense/aws-iot-backend/MQTT-PROTOCOL.md

 ```
   { sent: <integer, seconds since epoch UTC or seconds since boot>,
-    reading_interval: <integer, seconds between readings> }
+    interval: <integer, seconds between observations> }
 ```

-where `reading_interval` is only sent if the device is a sensor (as opposed to only an actuator).
+where `interval` is only sent if the device is a sensor (as opposed to only an actuator).
-At startup, the device is usually enabled, that is, it will report readings if it is not told otherwise.
+At startup, the device is usually enabled, that is, it will report observations if it is not told otherwise.

 ## Observation message

-Uploaded observation data (which need not be uploaded at the time of observation, but can be held until a communication window is open) has the topic `snappy/reading/<device-class>/<device-id>` and a JSON payload:
+Uploaded observation data (which need not be uploaded at the time of observation, but can be held until a communication window is open) has the topic `snappy/observation/<device-class>/<device-id>` and a JSON payload:

 ```
   { sent: <integer, seconds since epoch UTC or seconds since boot>,
     location: <string, location-id>,
-    sequenceno: <nonnegative integer, reading sequence number since startup>
+    sequenceno: <nonnegative integer, observation sequence number since startup>
     ... }
 ```